Planning a trip to Reykjavik? Want to see all the sights for as little as possible?

 Where do I collect the Reykjavik City Card?

-Once you’ve bought the card online, you can pick up the card itself at any of the locations below.
+Once you’ve bought the card online, you can pick it up at any of the locations below.
 Simply show your confirmation email, and they’ll give you your card.

 The million-dollar question: is it worth buying?